AmirMShebly/AmirMShebly/README.md

-# Hi there, I'm Amirezza Mohammadnezhad Shebly! 👋
+# Hi there, I'm Amirezza M. Shebly! 👋

 Greetings!
 I'm an enthusiastic and passionate Bachelor's student in Computer Engineering with a deep fascination for Machine Learning and a strong drive for research.
 My passion lies in delving into the depths of emerging technologies, tackling intricate problems, examining novel ideas, and continuously expanding my skill set.